na-na-hi/renget/archive/7ytz9.md

 *Eh, it's too damn early.
 I'll just lay here for a while, maybe I rolled off my bed in my sle- is that a* breeze*?*

 At this my eyes bolted open, to be greeted by the morning sun filtering through a leafy canopy, my grogginess replaced by fully alert confusion.
 I quickly take in my surroundings: Trees, dirt, some grass...
 Yup, that's a forest if I've ever seen one.
 Less pines than I'm used to in my forests, but that's not important right now.
 This is not my beautiful house, I tell myself.
 I know I'm not a sleepwalker, I don't live near any forests, and I doubt anyone would want to kidnap me, so why the hell am I all the way out here?
-I roll to my left to grab the shell that fell off my chest at some point, push myself off, and begin to dust myself off.
+I roll to my left to grab the shell that fell off my chest at some point, push myself up, and begin to dust myself off.

 Wait...